Knowing more about your body type could help you optimise your fitness regime

 Know Your Nutrients

-You probably know about or have heard someone talk about “micros and macros,” and both are important for your body to function at its best.
+You may have heard someone talk about “micros and macros,” and both are important for your body to function at its best.
 We’ll keep this brief though and whilst micronutrients are very important your macronutrients are named that for a reason.
 They’re important – on a macro scale.
 They are comprised of the big three!

 – Carbohydrates (4 calories/gram)